In Depth Review of WIP Report

 • Setting Report Favorites

-Set report Favorites from the Favorites icon on the far right of the top bar while a report is showing by clicking on Add to Favorites (indicated by yellow star): Or set Favorites from the report menu by ...
+Set report Favorites from the Favorites icon on the far right of the top bar while a report is showing by clicking on Add to Favorites (indicated by yellow star): Or set Favorites from the report menu by clicking on the Favorites icon next to the ...

 • Report Testing Menus